 Prior to beginning her legal career, Mary Kate was a professional actor who worked on Broadway, off-Broadway and in regional theaters across the country.
 She was nominated for Barrymore Awards for performances at Philadelphia's Walnut Street Theater and Arden Theater Company.
 Following graduation from Brooklyn Law School in 2001, Mary Kate continued to perform nationally in theatrical productions and concerts before seeking admission to the Pennsylvania bar in 2003.

-Mary Kate has served as a pro bono child advocate for the Montgomery Child Advocacy Project, and has volunteered for Our Mother of Consolation Parish and Norwood Fontbonne Academy.
+Mary Kate is an active member of her community, supporting several local organizations.
+She is currently serving as solicitor for the Central Montgomery Mental Health/Mental Retardation Center.
+She has served as a pro bono child advocate for the Montgomery Child Advocacy Project, and has volunteered for Our Mother of Consolation Parish and Norwood Fontbonne Academy.
 She has also volunteered with the Chestnut Hill Business Association, and in 2011 served as the Chair of the Steering Committee for the First Annual Harry Potter Weekend in Chestnut Hill.

 Honors & Awards